 In a major key, we can replace the ii (supertonic), iii (mediant), and vi (submediant) chords with minor 7 chords.

 If we take the vi chord for example, which in the key of A is F#min.
 If we substitute this for an F#min7 we are adding a minor 7th which happens to be an E which is the 5th scale degree of the A Major scale, so all notes are still within the key of A.

-If playing in a minor key this means we can replace the i, iv, v chords with min7 substitutes.
+If playing in a minor key this means we can replace the i, iv, and v chords with min7 substitutes.

 Minor7 chords are a great way to add a little sophistication to an existing chord progression.
 If you’ve never integrated them into your playing before start by learning either your Amin7 or Emin7 shapes and from there, add a barre (two frets behind the lowest note for Emin7 and one fret behind for Amin7) for a simple way to add a lush, yet slightly melancholy sounding minor 7th chord anywhere on the neck.